 We then checked out Fire Canyon where the wind and sand have eroded the tops of the rocks creating jagged edges:

 How about you?
-Anyone been to this park before?
+Has anyone been to this park before?
 Are you a fan of the desert in general?